A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Introduction

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:notaions}, we provide the notation and preliminaries used throughout this paper.
-Then, the inexact AKI method is proposed in Section \ref{sec:An Inexact AKI method} to solve the MAE problem \eqref{eq:MAeig} together with its convergence analysis.
-In addition, we present a fixed-point iteration to solve the corresponding subproblem and establish its convergence under the $\mathcal{C}^{2,\alpha}$ boundary condition for the two-dimensional case in Section \ref{sec:fixed}.
+Then, the inexact AKI method is proposed in Section \ref{sec:An Inexact AKI method} to solve the MAE problem \eqref{eq_MAeig}, and two inexact frameworks are analyzed with their corresponding convergence results.
+In addition, we present a fixed-point iteration to solve the corresponding subproblem and establish its convergence under the $\mathcal{C}^{2,\alpha}$ boundary condition for 2D and 3D cases in Section \ref{sec:fixed}.
 Numerical experiments and results are presented in Section \ref{sec:experiments} to validate the effectiveness and efficiency of the proposed algorithm.
 Finally, we conclude this paper with some discussion in Section \ref{sec:conclusions}.